JackBilbo/lxn-discus/README.md

 „Thermalling help“ through the typical green and red dots is a very basic „quick and dirty“ implementation.
 So far it can not be toggled.
 As soon as you are in the air the dotted trail will show.

+<h2>Conflicts with other mods</h2>

+Multiple mods changing the same aircraft are prone to conflict somehow.
+If you run into problems the first and easiest option is to decide, which modification is more important to you and remove the conflicting one.
+If you absolutely want to keep both, you can try to find out which files conflict.
+In the case of most livery modifications the conflicting file is the file panel.cfg, that is used to modify aircraft registration.
+This mod also changes panel.cfg.
+You can try to solve the conflict by either copying panel.cfg from this mod over to you livery completely, or only copy the section [VCockpit02] from this mod's panel.cfg and paste it to the same file in you livery mod.
+Sounds way more complicated than it is, but try it at your own risk, of course.

 <h2>Developer Info:</h2>